SoMLabs/imx-meta-somlabs/README.md

 ## System image

-This layer should be used in order to build the fsl-image-validation-imx image.
+This layer should be used in order to build the imx-image-multimedia image.
 It includes the SoMLabs demo application using the GTK and GStreamer libraries.

 ## Building the system image